Chuyu-Team/YY-Thunks/Readme.md

 With each new version of Windows, a large number of APIs are added, and it often takes a lot of effort to develop Windows applications that are compatible with older systems.
-And some open source projects are no longer compatible with some earlier versions of Windows, such as Windows XP and Windows 7...
+And some open source projects are no longer compatible with some earlier versions of Windows, such as Windows XP, Windows 7...

 Isn't there a solution to quickly deal with the problem that the old system can't find the API?